 - WiFi safe mode.
 You can prioritise WiFi stability over performance.
 This may solve your WiFi problems and actually improve the speed.

 - Mobile data always active.
 You can keep mobile data always active even WiFi is active so that you can switching between mobile data connection and WiFi connection faster.
+In the SIM card status, the mobile network status should be shown as connected all the time.

 - Tethering hardware acceleration.
 Use tethering hardware acceleration if available.
 So, it can improve battery life when handing off tethering functionality to separate hardware.